Introduction to Phonics

 How is Phonics taught?

-From Reception, children will take part in daily 20-minute Phonics lessons, usually in ability groups.
+At Hampton Hargate Primary School, we follow the 'Little Wandle Letters and Sounds Revised’ Department for Education validated SSP scheme.
+From Reception, children will take part in daily 20-minute Phonics lessons,.
 The lessons take the format of:

 Revisit and Review – recapping the previously visited sounds with the use of flash cards

-Teach – introduce a new sound, building on the order of ‘sets’ and ‘phases’.
+Teach – introduce a new sound, building on the order of the scheme’s progression. .
 Enunciation is key at this stage (video clips can be accessed to sure the ‘pure sound’ needed for each phoneme).

-Practise – using the sound in words – can they think of words using these sounds?
-Can they read words including the new sound from flashcards?
+Practise – using the sound in words – Spotting the new phoneme in words, modelling blending and then allowing the children to read words with the new sound from flashcards?

 For further information, please speak with your child’s class teacher.